 Only courses in which a student has received a "C" or better may be applied to the minor.
 Students are limited to one minor in the accounting, business and economics, economics, finance, international business and economics, management and organizational behavior, and marketing programs.
-Students (except Bachelor of Arts in Management students) seeking a minor in management and organizational behavior must complete with a grade of "C" or better 21 semester hours which must include ECON-101(3), 102(3); ACCT-111(3); MGT-C300(3); and at least three unique 300-level courses in management.
+Students (except Bachelor of Arts in Management students) seeking a minor in management and organizational behavior must complete with a grade of "C" or better 21 semester hours which must include ECON 101(3), 102(3); ACCT 111(3); MGT C300(3); and at least three unique 300-level courses in management.
 A Bachelor of Arts in Management student may not minor in Management and Organization Behavior.
-A student who majors in management and organization and organization Behavior.
+A student who majors in management and organizational behavior may not earn a minor in the undergraduate business department.